-In this fundamental visual composition course, students learn the primary elements and principles of visual language, and are introduced to a range of formal and conceptual problems which become increasingly complex as the course progresses.
-Students are challenged to explore core design principles of visual organization in unique and challenging ways, and to gain the ability to problem-solve through ideation processes, group dialogue, perceptual refinement and skill management.
-Developing analytical skills and the ability to effectively engage in an on-going process of critique are also core components of the course.

-Design1 involves the planning and organization of the parts within a whole, through a sense of experimentation, risk taking and discovery.
-This course focuses primarily on two-dimensional forms but also gradually introduces three-dimensional forms.
+In this fundamental visual composition course, students learn the primary elements and principles of visual language and are introduced to a range of formal and conceptual problems which become increasingly complex as the course progresses.
+Students are challenged to explore core design principles of visual organization in unique and challenging ways, and to gain the ability to problem-solve through ideation processes, group dialogue, perceptual refinement and skills management.
+Developing analytical skills and the ability to effectively engage in an ongoing process of critique are also core components of the course.
+2D Design involves the planning and organization of the parts within a whole, through a sense of experimentation, risk taking and discovery.
+This course focuses primarily on 2-dimensional forms but also gradually introduces some elements related to 3-dimensional forms.
 Material exploration and the development of strong manual skills in regard to visual acuity and craft sensitivity are a key aspect of every assignment.
-Knowledge and skills gained in concurrent Foundation program areas such as color, drawing and digital skills are fundamental for communicating ideas and are reinforced in Design 1.
-Offered fall.
+Knowledge and skills gained in concurrent Foundation program areas such as drawing and digital skills are fundamental for communicating ideas and are reinforced in 2D Design.
 3 credits.

-Design Safety Lab
+Design Safety Lab FNDN 110L